ThePhD/ThePhD.github.io/_posts/2021-09-20-abi is haunted.markdown

 >
 > — Corentin Jabot, [LWG Issue 3547, April 27th, 2021](https://cplusplus.github.io/LWG/issue3547)

 [P2372 was written](https://wg21.link/p2372) to fix it, since it was further revealed that the normal `fmt` library was in fact locale-independent, and that it was a breaking change to swap between the way `fmt` was doing it and the way `std::format` was going to handle chrono specifiers.
-But, well, we had standardized the inconsistent behavior in C++20, and...
+But, well, we had standardized the inconsistent behavior in C++20, and…

 ## "This is Going to be an ABI Break"